lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *   Cipher suite 6, based on AES-GCM, is for general non-constrained applications.
 It consists of high performance algorithms that are widely used in non-constrained applications.

 *   Cipher suites 24 and 25 are intended for high security applications such as government use and financial applications.
 These cipher suites do not share any algorithms.
-The algorithms of cipher suite 24 are included in the CNSA suite {{CNSA}}.
+Cipher suite 24 consists of algorithms from the CNSA suite {{CNSA}}.

 The different methods ({{method}}) use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm is not used in methods without signature authentication.